alextanhongpin/ideas/README.md

 ## Clones

 Finanz Revamp, Residenz, Instagram clone, Facebook, what is X is Y (what if JobStreet is Facebook?).
 Point-of-Sale system for food ordering, lorry tracking system.
 A clone of Journal.

+## User Recommendations

+Compare the different recommendations approach and look into matrix factorization.

+## Bandit Server

+Bandit algorithm application in recommendations and other things.
+Not the concurrent issue with some algorithms (greedy epsilon) which requires the values to be updated immediately - imagine many users are pulling the same arm at the same time when the algorithm has not been updated.

+Also look into how to apply contextual bandit by using decision tree.